 Dyeing your hair is a great way to change your look to match your mood.
 But there are things that happen to your hair when you dye it darker that make it more of a commitment than just going platinum blonde (or a Cara Delevingne-inspired silver) in a few ways.
-There are basic things to consider, like whether you want to dye your brows to match or that your complexion will look different with jet black hair and you might need to stock up on different lipstick shades that wouldn’t have worked before with your lighter hair color.
-Basically, dying your hair darker is a pretty big deal and not a decision that should be taken lightly.
+There are basic things to consider, like whether you want to dye your brows to match your new shade or if your complexion will look different with dark hair, or if you need to stock up on different lipstick shades that wouldn’t have worked before with your previously lighter hair… Basically, dying your hair darker is a pretty big deal and not a decision that should be taken lightly.

-HelloGiggles talked to Laura Estroff, the head colorist at the Brooklyn and London based Kennaland salon, who broke it down for us.
+So HelloGiggles talked to Laura Estroff, the head colorist at the Brooklyn and London based Kennaland salon, who broke down for us the actual changes you can expect and plan for.
 She told us:

 Here’s what else happens to your hair when you go darker, whether you want a be a brunette or hop on the glow-in-the-dark locks look.

 Like Estroff said, you’re just lifting up the cuticle and adding color molecules to it, so it’s not just an optical illusion: your hair is actually a little thicker and bouncier.
 Those color molecules also add shine to you hair that a lighter look won’t.
 When you’re going dark, you’re adding something and when you go light, you’re stripping away.

 2. Your hair might feel damaged.

 This really depends on your hair type, according to Estroff.
 “Everyone is different and everyone’s hair reacts differently, but going darker is far less damaging than lightening it.”
 That being said, remember that your hair might feel dryer at first, since either way, you’re chemically altering your hair.
 “There will be a difference no matter which way you look at it,” Estroff said.